cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     and stop an analysis virtual machine, this will bring virtual networking up.
     If you are using NAT/PAT in your network, you can set up the resultserver IP to 0.0.0.0 to listen on all interfaces, then use the specific options `resultserver_ip` and `resultserver_port` in *<machinery>.conf* to specify the address and port as every machine sees them.
+Note that if you set resultserver IP to 0.0.0.0 in cuckoo.conf you have to set `resultserver_ip` for all your virtual machines.

 .. _auxiliary_conf: